Vito Bratta: Bio

+Discography

 Legacy

 Although Bratta has not released any music since 1992, many musicians, both singers and guitar players, have continued to praise his songwriting skills and technical ability.
 Zakk Wylde has stated that Bratta is the only guitarist whose tapped playing he enjoys.
 He has also praised Vito Bratta's originality and pointed out that he considers the solo in "Wait" one of the best solos he has ever heard.
 Bratta's partner in White Lion, Mike Tramp, also remarked that Bratta's skills as a guitar player and songwriter were unmatched:

 Tramp also mentioned that many accomplished guitar players turned him down when he attempted to put together a new version of White Lion:

 Guitar World Magazine named Bratta one of the best 20 guitarists of the 1980s, commenting:

 Producer Michael Wagener called Bratta his "favorite guitar player" on February 17, 2007, when he called the Eddie Trunk show.